 - For values created within Ruby the user need not concern themselves with the internal representation of data.
-In most situations using specific binary representations makes code harder to read and understand. - Network packets that go on the wire are one case whe tis be sure to use the Array#pack to produce network endian data. - Binary files are another situation where bit representation matters.
+In most situations using specific binary representations makes code harder to read and understand. - Network packets that go on the wire are one case where bit representation is important.
+In situations like this be sure to use the Array#pack to produce network endian data15. - Binary files are another situation where bit representation matters.
 The file format description should indicate big-endian or little-endian preference.